Solar Panel Cost in College Park, MD (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in College Park uses a 7.5 kW system (approximately 19 panels).
-This produces roughly 12,045 kWh per year based on 4.4 peak sun hours per day.
+A typical home in College Park uses a 7.5 kW system (approximately 19 panels at 400W each).
+This produces roughly 12,045 kWh per year based on College Park's 4.4 peak sun hours per day.
+Panel efficiency matters — a 400W panel produces about 642 kWh/year in College Park's climate, and a 7.5 kW system covers most household needs.
+Your actual system size depends on your electricity usage, roof space, and shading.

 SolarSavingsAI Research Team